 I’ve written before about making your homeschool mom-friendly which I believe is vitally important.
 If you’ve never read it, please do.
 Today I want to encourage you to take it a step further and proactively plan for how you are going to care for yourself in the coming school year.

-Please download the printable below and write down one or two ways you are going to prioritize homeschool mom care each month this year.
-It can be as simple as going out for a cup of coffee and reading a book for the evening or as complicated as flying across the country to visit your best friend for a long weekend.
+Please download the free printable featured below and plan one or two ways you are going to prioritize homeschool mom care each month this year.
+It can be as simple as going out for a cup of coffee and reading a book at a coffee shop for the evening or as complicated as flying across the country to visit your best friend for a long weekend.

 Just plan something for every month.